ttlappalainen/NMEA2000/Documents/src/4_gettingStarted.md

     #include <NMEA2000_CAN.h>  // This will automatically choose right CAN library and create suitable NMEA2000 object
 ```

-If that can not be used (like with Arduino IDE older than 1.6.6) or you would like to control naming and used "driver",
-you can manually include necessary files.
-Specially if you want to use secondary CAN bus on your system.
+If above can not be used (like with Arduino IDE older than 1.6.6) or you would like to control naming and used "driver", you can manually include necessary files.
+Specially you need that, if you want to use secondary CAN bus on your system.

-## For use with Teensy 4.x (also with 3.1/3.2/3.5/3.6)
+## For use with Teensy 4.x (also with end of life boards 3.1/3.2/3.5/3.6)

 Your file should start with: